aavotins/HiQBioDiv_EGVs/book/README.md

 goshawk *Accipiter gentilis* and creation of a spatial model of habitat suitability" (Latvian State Forests document No. 5-5.5.1_000r_101_23_27_6);

-- State research program "Development of research specified in the Biodiversity Priority Action Program" project "High-resolution quantification of biodiversity for nature conservation and management: HiQBioDiv" (VPP-VARAM-DABA-2024/1-0002).
+- most importantly **State research program "Development of research specified in the Biodiversity Priority Action Program" project "High-resolution quantification of biodiversity for nature conservation and management: HiQBioDiv" (VPP-VARAM-DABA-2024/1-0002)**.

 The material was developed in R using {bookdown}.
 The data processing and analysis described in the content was mainly performed in R, and one of the main reasons for